Species Survival Plan

 Both sexes have 6-10 vertical white stripes on their sides, a white chevron between the eyes and three white spots on the cheek below the eye.
 They also have exceptionally large pink ears, which give them excellent hearing.

-Related to buffalo, kudu engage in social licking, which is rare in antelopes.
+Related to buffalo, kudu engage in social licking, which is rare in antelope.
 The tongue is also used for gathering and grasping food.

-The mating season is May to August and males compete for access to female herds.
+The mating season is May to August.
 The kudu bull continues to grow his muscular neck and shoulders, as well as his horns, throughout his life.
-Dominance is asserted over other bulls by threat displays and actual fighting, but combatants are very rarely injured.

 Kudu calves are born in tall grass or any other sufficiently dense cover and remain concealed for about three weeks.
 Daily, the mothers summon their calves with a smacking sound, nurse them and hide them again until they are strong enough to join the female herd.

 Unlike most other antelope species, kudu have been seen nursing calves other than their own.
 Calves remain with their mother’s herd for up to two years.
 A typical female herd has less than 12 members.

 A greater kudu standing in a thicket will rely on flight to the point of letting a person come within 40 feet before giving a loud, sharp alarm bark and fleeing.
 Alternatively, they may try to sneak away from a disturbance.
 They are very skillful at concealment.